javaloong/kongmink-helloworld/README.md

-A lightweight modular java application, the aim is to keep the application simple but extensible.
+A demo project to test the Spring boot plugin library.